Stefan Arestis | Jun 10, 2017 | 0

 There’s several National Parks near Kuching, each makes for an excellent day trip:

-Bako National Park is located on an island, which you reach via a car ride and boat transfer.
+- Bako National Park: the place to come to see proboscis monkeys.
+It is located on an island, which you reach via a car ride and boat transfer.
 I recommend using a well reputed and gay friendly tour company like Borneo Adventures.

 Oh Sebastien would look just awesome in one of our batik outfits: colourful and a great way to bring out his very dramatic French personality: